- Positive COVID-19 Cases: 11,386

 - Total Tests Administered: 122,240

 - Recovered: 7,504

 Confirmed cases of COVID-19 on the Navajo Nation

-The following numbers are reported as of Thursday, August 6.
-The Nation reports seven residences with positive virus cases are not specific enough to place them accurately in a service unit.
+The following numbers are reported as of Tuesday, October 27.
+The Nation reports nine residences with positive virus cases are not specific enough to place them accurately in a service unit.

 Individuals are required to avoid close contact with those that are sick, wash their hands for 20-seconds frequently, avoid touching high-touch surfaces, wear a mask, clean and disinfect your residence, avoid public gatherings, and to avoid non-essential travel.

 Health officials are urging residents not to drink or inject bleach, Lysol, or any other disinfectants as a treatment for COVID-19.
 Do not use hand sanitizers that contain methanol which is a substance that can be toxic when absorbed through the skin or ingested.
 Residents are also urged not to mix chemicals and to keep them out of the reach of children.

 The Navajo Nation previously reported that health care experts were reporting cases of individuals drinking hand sanitizer which has resulted in hospital visits and several people in critical condition.
 Swallowing hand alcohol-based sanitizer can cause alcohol poisoning.